GaussianBeV: 3D Gaussian Representation meets Perception Models for BeV Segmentation: Related work

-\paragraph*{Depth-based.} A series of models were built on the explicit prediction of pixel-wise depth estimations along with image features.
-Combined with camera calibration parameters, this enables the back-projection of 2D features into 3D feature point cloud which is finally aggregated in the BeV grid.
-To accommodate for uncertainty in depth estimation, the features are actually propagated all along the ray that traverses their pixel and modulated by a discrete depth probability estimation~\cite{lss,fiery,bevdet}.
-To improves depth prediction, an explicit depth supervision scheme is proposed~\cite{bevdepth} using LiDAR data during model training.
-However, depth-based methods are sensitive to the ray sampling strategy, usually back-projecting features along the ray and on object surfaces (see Figure \ref{fig:methods_overview_depth}). \\ \textbf{Projection-based.} Using a thorough comparative study, \cite{simplebev} proposes to discard depth estimation in favor of a simpler projection scheme: a predefined set of 3D points is used to describe the scene and camera features are probed by projecting the point on the camera feature maps using calibration data.
+\textbf{Projection-based.} Using a thorough comparative study, \cite{simplebev} proposes to discard depth estimation in favor of a simpler projection scheme: a predefined set of 3D points is used to describe the scene and camera features are probed by projecting the point on the camera feature maps using calibration data.
 This projection disregards actual objects and background placement but returns a denser representation of the scene without void beyond the depth of objects surfaces.
 The computational and memory overhead of the generating the BeV grid is reduced by opting for a sparse grid representation~\cite{pointbev}.
 Projection-based view transformation methods are simple but result in a coarse BeV representation because all voxels along the optical ray receive the same features (see Figure \ref{fig:methods_overview_projection}). \\ \textbf{Attention-based.} Capitalising on recent advances in Transformer models, depth estimation is replaced by an attention-based feature modulation scheme~\cite{bevformer, petrv2, cvt, sparsebev, streampetr}.
 Several optimization schemes are proposed to resolve computational complexity of a pairwise matching between image and BeV grid tokens: factorization of spatial and temporal attentions, deformable attention~\cite{bevformer}, injection of calibration and timestamp priors~\cite{petrv2}.
 For the segmentation task, attention-based view transformation is computationally and memory intensive, due to the need to define a dense query map \cite{bevformer}.
 This is why some methods \cite{cvt, petrv2} predict a low-resolution BeV (see Figure \ref{fig:methods_overview_attention}), which is then upsampled by successive deconvolutions.\\ \textbf{Gaussian splatting.} Gaussian splatting (GS)~\cite{gs} is a 3D scene rendering technique which uses 3D gaussians to describe a scene.
 Each gaussian is parameterized by its position, scale, rotation, opacity and a Spherical Harmonics color model.
 The entire rendering pipeline is differentiable allowing the optimization of the gaussian parameters to a particular scene based on a set of images.
 GS is both fast and parallel, allowing real-time operation on GPUs.
-Moreover, it is possible to trade off details for rendering speed by pruning smaller and transparent gaussians.
-In comparison to sparse voxel grids, gaussians offer more efficient representations of a scene since individual gaussians can describe large volumes while smaller ones can accurately encode finer details with arbitrary resolution.
-Details and rasterization resolutions are parameters of the rendering pipeline, not the scene description.
-Several extensions have been proposed, allowing the management of dynamic objects \cite{spacetimegaus, streetgaussians} or the distillation of semantic features from foundation models in the representation \cite{shi2024language,langsplat, zhou2024feature}.
-In all cases, the gaussian representation is scene-specific.